jipelski/smart-home/back_end/back_end/app/README.md

 - Retrieve sensor data.
 - Receive real-time updates via WebSockets.
-- Send commands to hubs (e.g., connect or disconnect devices). # Note: in later versions some peripherals will be smart switches, which will require other type of commands.
+- Send commands to hubs (e.g., connect or disconnect devices). # Note: in later versions, some peripherals will be smart switches, which will require other types of commands.

 ## Features